 If you love immersing yourself in the history and architecture of old buildings the Ulagalla Resort will not disappoint, as it dates back 150 years and was originally a mansion belonging to a chieftain.
 Ulagalla is just a 30 minute drive from Anuradhapura and is a secluded, luxury resort in a lush, tropical environment that is far from the bustle of everyday life.
 Accommodation includes villas with pools, a spa experience that has been designed to resemble a cave and superb dining options either in the restaurant, on a private deck, or actually in the paddy fields that surround the resort!

 Living Heritage, Koslanda

-For a trip to Sri Lanka’s gorgeous hill country, the Living Heritage is perfectly situated on it’s own estate in a delightful, forest setting.
-It is also in close proximity to Lipton’s famous tea estate and is located on a picturesque train route that goes from Kandy to Ella.
+For a trip to Sri Lanka’s gorgeous hill country, the Living Heritage is perfectly situated on its own estate in a delightful, forest setting.
+It is also in close proximity to Lipton’s famous tea estate and is located on a picturesque train route that travels from Kandy to Ella.